kasnerz/npfl140/weather_forecasts/README.md

 Please enter your answers to tasks #1 - #4 in the following [shared Google doc](https://docs.google.com/document/d/1H4sPFBkC7umGo-zmV2rgsN9O-wMFT4kW1xuT9WDhN3Y/edit?usp=sharing).
 Make sure your answers can be identified (for example, you can use your team name).

-### 🫆 Task #0: Knowing your model
-During the class, pay attention to how the model responds and try to guess how it has been trained (you can also have a guess which model it is).
-There will be a [**poll**](https://app.sli.do/event/qb8PgxbLtQHsTXqStusBsc) at the end of the class.

 ### ☀️ Task #1: Generate the current weather description
 Generate a **description of the current weather** based on a JSON file retrieved from the [**current weather API**](https://openweathermap.org/current).
 You do not need to retrieve the data yourself - you can find the input files in `data/current_weather`.